jadnco/locus-backend/README.md

 One idea is to have the route `spot/:id/likes` which would return the user objects, just by querying separately.
 A new `Likes` model would need to be made.

+I had the idea of each `Spot` having different kinds of media, sort of like a slideshow of photos and videos.
+The uploader would be able to choose the front/featured image and all others could be swiped through.
+This is low priority for now, a single image should be good.

 #### GET spots/:id

 Returns a single spot record.